Communication, Rhetoric and the Literary Arts (CRLA)

 ENG 202: Accelerated Arabic Literature in a Global Context

-Accelerated English in grade 10 is designed for students who have demonstrated sufficient motivation, self-discipline, ability, and academic readiness to read and analyze more difficult texts in greater depth and complexity, and to meet more challenging expectations in their written work.
+Accelerated English in grade 10 is designed for students who have demonstrated the motivation, self-discipline, ability, and academic readiness to read and analyze texts in greater depth and complexity.

-Prerequisites: Department approval based on teacher’s recommendation of the student’s ability and work ethic (if available), along with writing samples or a diagnostic exam for departmental review.
-In addition, for ENG 202, students must have earned a B+ or better in ENG 102 or an A in ENG 101.
+Prerequisites: Department approval based on teacher’s recommendation of the student’s ability and work ethic (if available), along with writing samples and a diagnostic exam for departmental review.
+In addition to be considered for ENG 202, students must have earned a B+ or better in ENG 102 or an A in ENG 101.

 ENG 301: English Composition and Analytical Reading I

 This grade 11 course prepares students for the advanced academic reading and writing demands of upper-level classes.
 Writing objectives include mastering conventions, expanding vocabulary, refining rhetorical techniques, enhancing essay structure, and cultivating a distinct authorial voice.
-Reading goals focus on moving beyond surface-level recall and digging deep to find nuanced meaning.
+Reading goals focus on moving beyond surface-level recall and digging deep to find nuanced meaning in the text.
 Students are challenged to analyze the arguments presented in their readings, ask insightful questions about the issues these works explore, and apply their critical thinking skills to address the real-world challenges underlying these discussions in their own writings.
-Texts for this course were selected to foster a love of reading and spark serious discussions; they include Reginald Rose’s play Twelve Angry Men, Trevor Noah’s autobiography Born a Crime, and James Clear’s Atomic Habits.
+The fictional and non-fictional texts for this course are selected to foster a love of reading and spark serious discussions, including Reginald Rose’s play Twelve Angry Men, Trevor Noah’s autobiography Born a Crime, and James Clear’s Atomic Habits.

 ENG 302: Analyzing the World through Literature

 In this grade 11 course, students advance their analytical reading, critical thinking, writing, and speaking skills by engaging with a variety of classic and contemporary fiction, nonfiction, drama, and poetry.
 Within a collaborative community of learners, students explore the world depicted in literature alongside the historical and cultural contexts in which these works were composed, connecting their literary experiences to their personal lives.
-A workshop approach to several modes of essay writing allows students to better understand the principles of composition, honing their ability to unite expression with purpose and enriching their appreciation for the craft of writing.
-Analytical essays about literature form the foundation of their academic growth, while persuasive arguments, creative writing, personal essays, and research-based synthesis essays prepares them for their senior year English classes and beyond.
-Authenticity of voice is prized.
-Representative texts include J. D. Salinger’s The Catcher in the Rye, Mary Shelley’s Frankenstein, Chinua Achebe’s Things Fall Apart, Zora Neale Hurston’s Their Eyes Were Watching God, and William Shakespeare’s Macbeth.
+A workshop approach to several modes of essay writing allows students to better understand the principles of composition, hones their ability to unite expression with purpose and enriches their appreciation for the craft of writing.
+Analytical essays form the foundation of their academic growth, while persuasive arguments, creative writing, personal essays, and research-based synthesis essays readies them for their senior year, whether they choose to take an elective or an AP English class.
+Representative texts include Thucydides’s The Melian Dialogue, Franz Kafka’s The Metamorphosis, Zora Neale Hurston’s Their Eyes Were Watching God, and a wide array of essays and short stories.

 ENG 401: English Composition and Analytical Reading II

-This grade 12 course is designed to help students master the rigorous academic skills expected in college.
-Through Harkness discussions, active analytical reading of a variety of thought-provoking nonfiction and fictional works, and hands-on practice with research, students get ready for the demands of college-level inquiry in any discipline.
-Alongside academic readiness, this course reinforces the five core values of King’s Academy: Respect, Love of Learning, Responsibility, An Integrated Life, and Global Citizenship.
+This grade 12 course is designed to help students master the rigorous academic skills expected in college and beyond.
+Through Harkness discussions, active analytical reading of a variety of thought-provoking nonfiction and fictional works, and hands-on practice with academic writing, students get ready for the demands of college-level inquiry in any discipline.
+Alongside academic readiness, this course reinforces the five core values of King’s Academy: Respect: Love of Learning, Responsibility, An Integrated Life, and Global Citizenship.
 As such, students are encouraged to think critically, inquire about the world around them, analyze the arguments they encounter, and use their skills to propose solutions to real-world problems.
-Readings for this course are selected to both challenge and inspire students; they feature Frederick Douglass’s Narrative of the Life of Frederick Douglass, an American Slave and Uneasy Lies the Head by His Majesty the late King Hussein bin Talal.
+Readings for this course are selected to both challenge and inspire students, featuring Frederick Douglass’s Narrative of the Life of Frederick Douglass, an American Slave and Uneasy Lies the Head by His Majesty the late King Hussein bin Talal.

 Senior Electives

 The following elective courses are semester-long offered to seniors.
-In place of electives, qualified seniors may also take ENG 501: AP English Language and Composition or ENG 502: AP English Literature and Composition.
+In place of electives, qualified seniors are encouraged to take ENG 501: AP English Language and Composition or ENG 502: AP English Literature and Composition.

 - ENG 402: Historical Fiction